PopovEvgeniy/sdcopyshell/readme.txt

 Program description

 This program is a graphic shell for Simple data copier.
-Put the executable file of Simple data copier to Simple data copier shell directory before the first start.
+Put the executable file of Simple data copier in Simple data copier shell directory before the first start.

 License